ollieatkinson/i5-6500-hackintosh/README.md

-# macOS Catalina on Intel i5 6500, Gigabyte Z170X-UD5 TH with a RX 5700
+# macOS Catalina using OpenCore on Intel i5 6500, Gigabyte Z170X-UD5 TH with a RX 5700

-**Do not use this repository, follow the [official guide](https://dortania.github.io/OpenCore-Desktop-Guide/) to setup your hackmac**
+**Do not use this repository, follow the [official guide](https://dortania.github.io/OpenCore-Desktop-Guide/) to setup your hackintosh**

 ### Working